 It was not.

-When went to meet Foucault at the airport, it was Jurek who brought the keys to the Frenchman’s apartment on Rutkowski Street.
+When the group went to meet Foucault at the airport, it was Jurek who brought the keys to the Frenchman’s apartment on Rutkowski Street.
 Whenever Michel was away, he would leave the place to Jurek with the refrigerator full.
 A few times, Jurek had invited guests over and thrown raucous, drunken parties.
 One event that attained mythical status was an orgy including two prostitutes (women) who were secret-police plants.

 Yet Foucault trusted this boy who had no money, no job, who didn’t know the language—whose mind swirled with dreams of a spectacular career, of photos, lights, and champagne.